 What are trihalomethanes?

 Trihalomethanes (THMs) are a byproduct of the water treatment process.
 They are formed when natural organic material, such as the decaying vegetation commonly found in lakes and reservoirs, reacts with chlorine used to treat the water.
-This reaction produces “disinfection by-products,” the most common of which are THMs.
-The water district conducts tests every month to monitor the levels of total THMs in treated water, and reports these levels to the State Water Board.
-The district also posts the results of our water quality analysis and issues a quarterly water quality report that is available to the public.
+This reaction produces “disinfection byproducts,” the most common of which are THMs.
+Valley Water conducts tests every month to monitor the THM levels in treated water, and reports these to the State Water Board.
+Valley Water posts the water quality analysis results and issues a quarterly water quality report that is made available to the public.

 What are the THM levels in the water the district provides?

-You can view the water district’s most recent lab data.
+You can view Valley Water’s most recent lab data.
 First choose the monthly lab report you wish to view.
-THM levels are reported as "total trihalomethanes" in (mg/L) and are found in the second data grouping under Primary Standards - Mandatory Health-Related Standards.
-Since 1993, levels of THM measured in treated water range from .040-.100 mg/L. During the drought years of 1987-1992, levels tended to be higher (.080-.100 mg/L).
-This is because the drought condition increased levels of salt water intrusion and agricultural runoff in the source water from the Sacramento-San Joaquin Delta.
+THM levels are reported as "total trihalomethanes" in (mg/L) and are found in the first data grouping under Primary Standards - Mandatory Health-Related Standards. https://www.valleywater.org/your-water/water-quality/water-quality-reports

 Why do you use chlorine if it creates these byproducts?